Fantmaretta/BDT-project/README.md

 # Weather forecast accuracy prediction

-The aim of this project is to analyze the accuracy of the weather forecast in Trentino thanks to the data about observations and predictions collected through *MeteoTrentino* web sites.
+The aim of this project is to analyze the accuracy of the weather forecast in Trentino thanks to the data about observations and predictions collected through *OpenDataTrentino* web sites.
 Moreover, it is possible to give an estimation of the quantity of rain falling down based on some predictions of other parameters.